anopensourcecoder/ahk_resize_window/README.md

 # ahk_resize_window
-Resize Program window on multiple monitors
+Resize program window to fit on multiple monitors

 ## Motivation

-Vmware dont have nice multiple desktop support like Virtual Box.
-Mutiple desktops using VMware have to be full screen and it revert once you pause the machine.
+Vmware don’t have nice multiple desktop support like Virtual Box.
+Multiple desktops using VMware have to be full screen and it revert to single monitor when you pause and start the machine.

-Solution I found is maximising enter VMware screen on multiple desktop.
+Solution I found is maximising entire VMware screen on multiple desktop.
 This way it can be restored with no problem.
+However not every vmware machine need to be spread at multiple desktop.
+Ahk_resize_window script solve this issue by pressing hot key on the vm machine that need to be spanned across monitors.

 ## Installation